rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Process:**
 - The user is greeted with a login screen asking for their name.
-- They enter their name (e.g., “Aki”) and click **“Start Cooking!”**.
+- They enter their name (e.g., “Aki”) and click “Start Cooking!”.
-- The app saves the name in `localStorage`, so they will not need to re-enter it on their next visit.
+- The homepage is visible for the user.

 **Outcome:**
 The user can successfully start using the application.